What is a graduate scheme or graduate programme?

 How can you apply?

 The procedure of applying for a graduate programme resembles the recruitment process for an ordinary job.
 However, it’s often appreciated if you complement your CV with accompanying documents like recommendation letters, diploma and credentials.
-In some cases, there are more than one interview with a series follow-up group/case interviews and assignments.
+In some cases, there is more than one interview with a series follow-up group/case interviews and assignments.

 Now you know everything you need to know to start looking for the right graduate programme for you.